cloudhealthkinnect/angular-chosen/README.md

 This directive brings the [Chosen](http://harvesthq.github.com/chosen/) jQuery plugin into AngularJS with ngModel and ngOptions integration.

-To use, include "localytics.directives" as a dependency in your Angular module.
+To use, include "yousource.directives" as a dependency in your Angular module.
 You can now use the "chosen" directive as an attribute on any select element.
 Angular version 1.2+ is required.

 # Installation

-    $ bower install angular-chosen-localytics --save
+    $ bower install angular-chosen-yousource --save

-## Yeoman or Bower install
-If you use Yeoman or Bower install, you need to rename the `chosen.jquery.js` or the `chosen.proto.js` to `chosen.js`.
-Otherwise Chosen won't be included in your `index.html`.
+    $ gem install rails-assets-angular-chosen-yousource

 # Features
   * Works with `ngModel` and `ngOptions`